dannysu/hakyll-blog/pages/es1-left-recursive-grammar.markdown

 <span class="left-margin-40"><a href="#WithStatement">WithStatement</a></span>

 <a name="Block"></a>
-Block:
+Block :
 <span class="left-margin-40">`{` <a href="#StatementList">StatementList</a><sub>opt</sub> `}`</span>

 <a name="StatementList"></a>
-StatementList:
+StatementList :
 <span class="left-margin-40"><a href="#Statement">Statement</a></span>
 <span class="left-margin-40">StatementList <a href="#Statement">Statement</a></span>

 <a name="VariableStatement"></a>
-VariableStatement:
+VariableStatement :
 <span class="left-margin-40">`var` <a href="#VariableDeclarationList">VariableDeclarationList</a> `;`</span>

 <a name="VariableDeclarationList"></a>
-VariableDeclarationList:
+VariableDeclarationList :
 <span class="left-margin-40"><a href="#VariableDeclaration">VariableDeclaration</a></span>
 <span class="left-margin-40">VariableDeclarationList `,` <a href="#VariableDeclaration">VariableDeclaration</a></span>

 <a name="VariableDeclaration"></a>
-VariableDeclaration:
+VariableDeclaration :
 <span class="left-margin-40">Identifier <a href="#Initializer">Initializer</a><sub>opt</sub></span>
 <span class="left-margin-40"><span class="left-margin-40"><small>\*Identifier as defined in Chapter 7 of the spec</small></span></span>

 <a name="Initializer"></a>
-Initializer:
+Initializer :
 <span class="left-margin-40">`=` <a href="#AssignmentExpression">AssignmentExpression</a></span>

 <a name="AssignmentExpression"></a>
-AssignmentExpression:
+AssignmentExpression :
 <span class="left-margin-40"><a href="#ConditionalExpression">ConditionalExpression</a></span>
 <span class="left-margin-40"><a href="#LeftHandSideExpression">LeftHandSideExpression</a> AssignmentOperator AssignmentExpression</span>
 <span class="left-margin-40"><span class="left-margin-40"><small>\*AssignmentOperator as defined in Chapter 7 of the spec</small></span></span>

 <a name="ConditionalExpression"></a>
-ConditionalExpression:
+ConditionalExpression :
 <span class="left-margin-40"><a href="#LogicalORExpression">LogicalORExpression</a></span>
-<span class="left-margin-40"><a href="#LogicalORExpression">LogicalORExpression</a> `?` <a href="#AssignmentExpression">AssignmentExpression</a> `:` <a href="#AssignmentExpression">AssignmentExpression</a></span>
+<span class="left-margin-40"><a href="#LogicalORExpression">LogicalORExpression</a> `?` <a href="#AssignmentExpression">AssignmentExpression</a> ` :` <a href="#AssignmentExpression">AssignmentExpression</a></span>

 <a name="LogicalORExpression"></a>
-LogicalORExpression:
+LogicalORExpression :
 <span class="left-margin-40"><a href="#LogicalANDExpression">LogicalANDExpression</a></span>
 <span class="left-margin-40">LogicalORExpression `||` <a href="#LogicalANDExpression">LogicalANDExpression</a></span>

 <a name="LogicalANDExpression"></a>
-LogicalANDExpression:
+LogicalANDExpression :
 <span class="left-margin-40"><a href="#BitwiseORExpression">BitwiseORExpression</a></span>
 <span class="left-margin-40">LogicalANDExpression `&&` <a href="#BitwiseORExpression">BitwiseORExpression</a></span>

 <a name="BitwiseORExpression"></a>
-BitwiseORExpression:
+BitwiseORExpression :
 <span class="left-margin-40"><a href="#BitwiseXORExpression">BitwiseXORExpression</a></span>
 <span class="left-margin-40">BitwiseORExpression `|` <a href="#BitwiseXORExpression">BitwiseXORExpression</a></span>

 <a name="BitwiseXORExpression"></a>
-BitwiseXORExpression:
+BitwiseXORExpression :
 <span class="left-margin-40"><a href="#BitwiseANDExpression">BitwiseANDExpression</a></span>
 <span class="left-margin-40">BitwiseXORExpression `^` <a href="#BitwiseANDExpression">BitwiseANDExpression</a></span>

 <a name="BitwiseANDExpression"></a>
-BitwiseANDExpression:
+BitwiseANDExpression :
 <span class="left-margin-40"><a href="#EqualityExpression">EqualityExpression</a></span>
 <span class="left-margin-40">BitwiseANDExpression `&` <a href="#EqualityExpression">EqualityExpression</a></span>

 <a name="EqualityExpression"></a>
-EqualityExpression:
+EqualityExpression :
 <span class="left-margin-40"><a href="#RelationalExpression">RelationalExpression</a></span>
 <span class="left-margin-40">EqualityExpression `==` <a href="#RelationalExpression">RelationalExpression</a></span>
 <span class="left-margin-40">EqualityExpression `!=` <a href="#RelationalExpression">RelationalExpression</a></span>

 <a name="RelationalExpression"></a>
-RelationalExpression:
+RelationalExpression :
 <span class="left-margin-40"><a href="#ShiftExpression">ShiftExpression</a></span>
 <span class="left-margin-40">RelationalExpression `<` <a href="#ShiftExpression">ShiftExpression</a></span>
 <span class="left-margin-40">RelationalExpression `>` <a href="#ShiftExpression">ShiftExpression</a></span>